How Do You Hand-Sketch Your Designs?

 - 0 Comment(s)

-In this short but sweet blog post we want to share our creative process with you and explain what we mean with ‘hand-sketched designs’.
+In this short blog post we want to share our creative process with you and explain what we actually mean with hand-sketched yoga pants.

-We draw all single elements you can see in the prints, from the Frida itself to the smallest plant.
-Putting them all together we position them to make it a good overall visual picture, also thinking in the end product being a legging, short or top.
+We draw every single elements you can see in the prints, from the Frida itself to the smallest plant or dot.
+Putting them all together we position the elements to make it a good overall visual picture, also thinking in the end product being a legging, short or top.